-Tap the Available icon, if present.
+Tap the Available icon if it’s present.

-The Settings pane turns into the Network pane, listing the names of all the wireless networks around you.
+The Settings pane turns into the Networks pane, listing the names of all the wireless networks around you.
 Depending on your location, you may see several listed.
 Windows ranks the wireless networks by signal strength, placing the strongest (and usually closest) network atop the list.

 Tap the name of the network you’d like to connect to and tap the Connect button that appears.

-If you’ll be connecting to this network frequently, tap the Connect Automatically check box before tapping the Connect button.
+If you’ll be connecting to this network frequently, select the Connect Automatically check box before tapping the Connect button.
 That tells your tablet to connect automatically whenever you’re within range, a convenience you’ll enjoy in your home, office, or favorite coffee shops.

 If Windows connects to the network, you’ve finished: You’ve connected to an open network, meaning it’s unsecured and requires no password.
-(Don’t do any shopping or banking on an unsecured network.)

 If Windows asks you to enter a password, however, move to Step 5.